The Corporate Transparency Act (signed into law on January 1,...

 The Arkansas Court of Appeals analyzed the daughter’s testimony heard by the lower court which demonstrated that her father had begun having trouble remembering things, recognizing people, and frequently became confused before he executed the will.
 However, his wife and another daughter (who received a slightly increased distribution under the challenged will) testified that the father did not have issues recognizing people or remembering things, but he did sometimes have issues hearing things and often changed the subject in conversations because of this.
 Additionally, several other parties testified that the father’s capacity had not noticeably declined.
 The appellate court recognized that there was some evidence for lack of mental capacity, but there was also evidence indicating he had capacity when he signed the will.
 Ultimately, the Court of Appeals gave deference to the lower court’s weighing of the witnesses’ credibility, and upheld the decision.

-Our estate planning and probate attorneys benefit from decades of experience in handling contests of wills and trusts.
-If you need assistance with an estate or trust litigation matter, contact us to see how we can help.
+Our attorneys benefit from decades of experience in Arkansas Probate Courts.
+If you need assistance with litigating an estate or trust matter, contact us to see how we can help.